The Full Story

 Dr. Leiman is an expert historian who has conclusively certified that the Jewish graves in question, are within the area of the Sport Palace.

 Testimony verifying that the Sports Palace is located in the cemetery was also provided by Professor Josif Parasonis, a founding member of the Vilnius Jewish Community and major national expert on the science of buildings (which he has been teaching for decades at Vilnius Gediminas Technical University).

 Turto bankas is disputing the fact that the cemetery is in the vicinity of the Sports Palace, which is the location where the bank wishes to develop the conference center.
 However, the Sports Palace is in any event registered as a protected site in the Lithuanian land registry and subject to cultural and heritage protection provisions of Lithuanian law.

-The court sought certification that: 1) the Sports Palace is in the Shnipishok cemetery, according to the Klausner map and 2) confirmation that the plaintiffs are descendants of those buried in the cemetery.
-Evidence and statements confirming these facts, have been conclusively provided by expert witnesses.
+In the legal procedure, the court is seeking certification that: 1) the Sports Palace is in the Shnipishok cemetery, according to the Klausner map and 2) confirmation that the plaintiffs are descendants of those buried in the cemetery.
+Accordingly, expert witnesses have filed conclusive evidence and statements confirming these facts.

 The case reference is (lith.
 Dėl uždraudimo atlikti veiksmus sukeliančius realią žalos padarymo grėsmę ateityje) Nr. e2-625-918/2020 in the District Court of Vilnius City.

 A recently elected, progressive Government in Lithuania, offers hope and anticipation that a settlement can be achieved and that the desecration of a Jewish cemetery can be avoided.